Payment period must be continuous

 - your child’s birth, or the date you or your partner became the child’s primary carer.

-Parental leave payment period for parents also entitled to preterm baby payments
+Payment period for parents also entitled to preterm baby payments

 Start date of parental leave payment period if baby born before 37 weeks